-These case studies provide information on some of the wide range of community run food co-ops and buying groups that are currently running across the country.
+These stories and case studies provide information on some of the wide range of community run food co-ops, buying groups and other food enterprises that are currently running across the UK.

-City Food Co-op team (see above photo) is run by Francesca and Marta who are postgraduate foodies from Italy, studying Food Policy, which looks at how food is prepared and consumed, and the consequences for our health and the planet; Marta is the Spanish-born marketing guru who is currently studying marketing at Cass; and finally Neha who is a 'budding Health Psychologist' with experience working with the not-for-profit sector.
+City Food Co-op team is run by Francesca and Marta who are postgraduate foodies from Italy, studying Food Policy, which looks at how food is prepared...

 SOAS Food Co-op

 The SOAS (School of Oriental and African Studies) food co-op in central London has a pretty simple aim - to distribute high quality delicious...